near/docs/docs/tokens/lockup.md

 3. With NEAR Wallet or Ledger you can use Web Interface;
 4. To use CLI, make sure you have [near-cli](https://github.com/near/near-cli) installed and either use Ledger, have seed phrase, or have secret key locally.

-### If I have a lockup, what do I need to do to transfer my tokens once they are available from the Wallet?
+### If I have a lockup, what do I need to do to transfer my tokens once they are available from the Wallet? {#if-i-have-a-lockup-what-do-i-need-to-do-to-transfer-my-tokens-once-they-are-available-from-the-wallet}

 If you use NEAR Wallet, you can just spend them as normal.
 You will just have to confirm a couple of extra transactions ("check vote" and "transfer").